Starting a successful dropshipping business is no easy task, and for those in Africa who…

 Before I take you through the Shopify Dashboard, this is solely a follow-up of our Print-on-demand series.

-Right at the end of opening your Shopify store, I will take you along a step-by-step process of setting up your online store so that after setting up your store, you will be ready to start marketing your business and making your online sales.
+Right after opening your Shopify store, I will walk you through the step-by-step process of setting it up so that you will be ready to start marketing your business and making your online sales.

 Shopify Dashboard features allow merchants access to their store data and analytics quickly and easily, allowing them to make informed decisions about their business.

-The dashboard overviews key metrics such as sales volume, orders received, revenue generated, orders fulfilled, and the average order size.
+The dashboard overviews critical metrics such as sales volume, orders received, revenue generated, orders fulfilled, and the average order size.

 Additionally, merchants can view their store performance over time using detailed graphs for each metric.